Fee Protection for Students

 Fee protect is a student fee trust account which you deposit your fees into.
-Public Trust then pays Kalandra Education Group on a fortnightly basis, this ensure that your money is safe and can be returned to you either in full or a portion in the instances such as the provider is unable to complete the course due to closure, insolvency or loss of NZQA accreditation..
+Public Trust then pays Kalandra Education Group on a fortnightly basis, this ensures that your money is safe and can be returned to you either in full or a portion in the instances such as the provider is unable to complete the course due to closure, insolvency or loss of NZQA accreditation.

 Student fees include:

 - Travel and health insurance premiums, if arranged through your training provide

 Fee protect means that the last thing you will need to worry about is what happens to your fees.

 Kalandra Education Group uses a Standard Trust, where each student’s fees are paid into an individual student trust account by the student.

 Here’s how it works for students enrolling in New Zealand.

 For International Students you will need to pay your fees before arriving in New Zealand and sign the Public Trust application form once your arrive.

 - The provider establishes your student fee trust account with Public Trust as part of their enrolment process.

 - You deposit your fees into the Public Trust account, by electronic transfer or Telegraph Transfer, using details given to you by the provider (including the Public Trust reference number).